jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

 }
 ```

-It's important to note that the "name" property determine's what the package name must be used for anyone consuming your package.
-If this is not set, the package name provided in the repository's `composer.json` file will be used when the repository if generated.
+It's important to note that the "name" property determines what package name must be used for anyone consuming your package.
+If this is not set, the package name provided in the repository's `composer.json` file will be used when the repository is generated.
 However, if the name is set in the `satis.json` file, the name configured there will be preferred over whatever the package name in the remote repository is.

-We could go ahead and add Bilbo's other 2 repository, but let's take a look at using Satis's built-in command for adding packages, as we'll leverage this later for automation purposes.
+We could go ahead and add Bilbo's other 2 repositories, but let's take a look at using Satis's built-in command for adding packages, as we'll leverage this later for automation purposes.

 ### Adding a New Package